-Werribee Gorge is the perfect place to spend a hot summers day swimming at Miekle’s Point Picnic Area, to rock climb (Falcon’s Lookout), hike through some of Melbourne’s most ancient rocks or… go fold hunting!
+Werribee Gorge is the perfect place to spend a hot summers day outdoors: swimming at Miekle’s Point Picnic Area, rock climbing at Falcons Lookout, hiking through some of Melbourne’s most ancient rocks or… fold hunting!
 The geology at Werribee records almost 500 million years (Ma) of Victoria’s geological history.

-Walking along the red track in the yellow area above you should get your geology goggles on and keep a look out for folds – not just the big ones either!
+Walking along the track as you enter the creek in the stretch labelled point three (Figure 1) there are numerous examples of tight and open folds so get your geology goggles on!
 Folds, like most things in nature, are fractal, so a fold as big as a house probably contains a fold smaller than your finger-nail.
 See the images below!

-From a distance it looks like a boring wall of rocks, but up close… a fold!
+From a distance it looks like a boring wall of rocks (Figure 2), but up close… a fold (Figure 3)!
 This is what makes the job of a geologist so hard – you have to get up close and personal with a rock to really understand it.
 Sometimes you have to cut the rock up and look at it under a microscope to see what’s going on.

 The other significant rocks in the area belong to the Newer Volcanics – lava flows which erupted a few million years ago from nearby volcanoes such as Mt Blackwood.
 The lava flows would have filled the valleys and blanketed the land.
-There are various signs along the walk which point out the places to see the Newer Volcanics (purple in the figure above).
+There are various signs along the walk which point out the places to see the Newer Volcanics (Figure 1).